-- 129. On the whole, the Finnish Constitution is in conformity with European standards of democracy, the rule of law and human rights.
+129. On the whole, the Finnish Constitution is in conformity with European standards of democracy, the rule of law and human rights.
 The main aim of the 1999 constitutional reform, which was to enhance the parliamentary character of the regime, can be considered amply achieved.
-The most important points considered in this opinion can be summarised as follows. - 130.
-Even if some adjustments of the wording of the Constitution in the field of basic rights and liberties could be suitable, the interpretation constantly given to general provisions in this field and supervision of constitutionality is fully in conformity with international treaties and standards. - 131.
-The status of the international treaties in the field of human rights is in practice higher than that of ordinary legislation.
-However, a rule stating such a supremacy would be welcome. - 132.
-The Commission would not suggest a revision of the rules concerning the powers and the election of the President of the Republic.
-Neither do new provisions on referenda appear necessary, but this is a political choice. - 133.
-However, the preeminent role of the President of the Republic, respectively of the Prime Minister, in foreign and European policy, may lead to difficulties, since the separation between both fields may be far from clear.
-Institutionalisation of (already existing) mechanisms like the co-operation of both heads of the executive in the Ministerial Committee on Foreign and Security Policy could be considered, as could the extension of Parliament's powers in the field of foreign and European policy. - 134.
-The creation of a specific constitutional court is not imposed by any European standard.
-It is sufficient that the Finnish system guarantees in practice the protection of human rights, even if it could be suitable to extend the judicial control of constitutionality beyond the cases of evident conflict with the Constitution.
+The most important points considered in this opinion can be summarised as follows.

+130. Even if some adjustments of the wording of the Constitution in the field of basic rights and liberties could be suitable, the interpretation constantly given to general provisions in this field and supervision of constitutionality is fully in conformity with international treaties and standards.

+131. The status of the international treaties in the field of human rights is in practice higher than that of ordinary legislation.
+However, a rule stating such a supremacy would be welcome.

+132. The Venice Commission would not suggest a revision of the rules concerning the powers and the election of the President of the Republic.
+Neither do new provisions on referenda appear necessary, but this is a political choice.

+133. However, the preeminent role of the President of the Republic, respectively of the Prime Minister, in foreign and European policy, may lead to difficulties, since the separation between both fields may be far from clear.
+Institutionalisation of (already existing) mechanisms such as the co-operation of both heads of the executive in the Ministerial Committee on Foreign and Security Policy could be considered, as could the extension of Parliament's powers in the field of foreign and European policy.

-35 In particular, the Parliamentary ombudsman Act (14.3.2002/197) http://www.oikeusasiamies.fi/Resource.phx/eoa/english/ombudsman/legislation.htx Lag om riksdagens.
-36 RP 1/1998, p.
-165-166.
+134. The creation of a specialised constitutional court is not imposed by any European standard, as long as the Finnish system guarantees in practice the protection of human rights, even if it could be suitable to extend the judicial control of constitutionality beyond the cases of evident conflict with the Constitution.

+135. Keeping in mind that the present practice and interpretation on some specific points (par.
+15, 88, 105) comply with the European standards, the Venice Commission is conscious of the fact that the continuity of that practice may be challenged and suggests that the Finnish authorities envisage the introduction of new provisions expressly guaranteeing the respect of these standards.